Contact Us

 In Romelia's words.

 I heard of Mi Esperanza in 2006 when our preacher told us about the courses Mi Esperanza was offering to poor women.
 I took the reed weaving and piñata making course.
 After graduating, I applied for a seamstress job at Mi Esperanza, and they kindly gave me a job in the maquila.
 I was doing very well, making enough money to support my family, but my husband had an accident that left him physically incapacitated.
 I had to quit my job to take care of my husband.
 During this difficult moment of my life, Mi Esperanza always helped me emotionally, and they gave me a wheelchair and a handicapped bed for my husband to help me care for him better.
-After a year of taking care of my husband, I returned to work at the Mi Esperanza maquila, I don’t know what It would be like without Mi Esperanza helping me and providing me with a job.
-Because of this job I can support my family and give my kids the education they need.
+After a year of taking care of my husband, I returned to work at the Mi Esperanza maquila.
+I don’t know what it would be like without Mi Esperanza helping me and providing me with a job.
+Because of this job, I can support my family and give my kids the education they need.

 Romelia at a glance